COVID Protocols

 Soft sided luggage/duffel bags are easiest for packing the vans.
 Please pack essential medications in your carry-on luggage, as well as one day of clothing and optics in case of luggage delay.

 Dress is informal and is casual even at restaurants.
 Layering is a great way to stay comfortable.
-We suggest packing a medium/heavy jacket along with lighter layers.
-Lightweight long-sleeved shirts and long pants make ideal field clothing, as they are more protective from sun, insects, and vegetation.
-You do need closed toe shoes, and we highly recommend walking boots with good tread.
-Light hiking boots with good support for hiking and on rocky terrain can work well.
-A list of suggested items to pack was emailed earlier – if you need an additional copy, please let us know.
+Protective clothing is essential, whether it be from sun, rain, cold, insects, or vegetation.
+You need closed toe shoes, and wear comfortable walking shoes with good tread.
+Hiking boots with good support for hiking and on rocky terrain can work well.

 Spending Money

 Many people ask how much to plan to bring as spending money.
 Part of that depends on how much you want to shop.
-There is not a lot to buy along the way; most of the shops will take VISA and MasterCard or American Express.
+Most shops will take VISA and MasterCard or American Express.
 Typical items people purchase include local souvenirs and T-shirts, caps, and natural history books.
 You may want to bring cash for drinks with dinner (if available) or smaller local purchases.

 Gratuities